New Graduate Program in Anthropology

 A: Faculty members always appreciate hearing from prospective students, and want to know more about you.
-It is advisable that you contact them several months before you apply to discuss potential research projects for your M.A. or Ph.D.
+It is strongly recommended that you contact them several months before you apply to discuss potential research projects for your Ph.D.

 Q: Will I get a fellowship or a Graduate Assistantship?

 A: Our department is committed to finding all the graduate students that we admit to our program through a combination of university fellowships and graduate assistantships.
 We offer five years of graduate teaching assistantship to all our graduate students.

 Q: Can you send me information by mail?

 A: We no longer send hard copies of our graduate program information.
 However, all information is available here and on the Graduate Admissions website.
 If you have any questions, concerns or requests about your application to Graduate Admissions, contact email@example.com.